WorldHealthOrganization/smart-emcare/input/pagecontent/concepts.md

 ### Concepts

+Key concepts used in the WHO Clinical Care in Crisis for CHE is described here.
+Additional terms are defined in the Glossary and List of Abbrevations in the WHO Digital Adaptation Kit: SMART Guidelines for CHE.

 | **Term**                                   | **Description**                                                                                                                                                                                                                                                                                                                                                                                             |
 | ------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Implementation Guide                       | A set of rules of how a particular interoperability or standards problem is solved though the use of FHIR resources.
 This implementation guide is based on the WHO guidance, as represented in the Digital Adaptation Kit (DAK): SMART Guidelines for Critical Care in Crisis, to support the adaptation of open standards for interoperability.                                                            |